Daiwa Crusader Spoons have been around for thirty years. In a country

-The spoons come in two sizes, 2.5g and 4g - roughly 1/12 oz and roughly 1/8 oz in weight; just under 1 1/8" and a bit over 1 1/4" in length, respectively.
-(Actually, they come in larger sizes as well, but the 2.5g and 4g spoons were the only ones I've used.)
+The 2.5g spoons are roughly 1/12 oz and in weight; just under 1 1/8" in length.
+(They come in larger sizes as well, but the 2.5g spoons work just fine, and I do not believe larger ones are necessary for trout in mountain streams.)

 In the US, spinners are more popular than either spoons or plugs for trout fishing in streams and lakes.
 In Japan, plugs are far more popular than spinners in streams, and spoons are far more popular than spinners in the Areas.
 I had initially thought that was because spinners tend to cause line twist.
 Premium Japanese line, whether for spinning or BFS (Bait Finesse System - essentially an ultralight baitcaster), is considerably more expensive than the spinning line most American anglers use.